Geography of disability: Income

-Due to the wide range of severity in healthcare needs, many people with disabilities can work part- or full-time with sufficient support; those whose needs preclude gainful employment must rely on socialized healthcare programs.
+Due to the wide range of severity in healthcare needs, many people with disabilities can work part- or full-time with support; those whose needs preclude gainful employment must rely on socialized healthcare programs.
 Neoliberal governments have sought to limit the growth of entitlement programs, with a common perception that recipients may have "cheated the system."
 Data from applicants to the Social Security Administration during the 1970s and 1980s indicated that of those who were denied coverage by the program, fewer than half returned to work.

 Public-health professionals recognize the need for supportive programs, but may be incentivized by governmental administration or local legislatures to reduce budget costs by weakening services.
 Social Security in the United States helps more than 20 million program participants to remain above the poverty line, with most in the program within 150 percent of the poverty line.
 Although median annual income for full-time workers in the United States has grown to over $56,000, the median benefits received annually by Social Security participants is just under $30,000.
 Similar to workforce financial disparities and pay gaps as a function of race, gender, and age, less than one-fifth of white Americans rely on Social Security for their main income; over 40 percent of Hispanic Americans and one-third of Black Americans do so.